> Back to Attorney Admissions

 The remote administration will be portable to other jurisdictions accepting remote UBE scores.

-No. The exam is administered in eight, 90-minute sessions over two days.
+No. The remote examination is administered in eight, 90-minute segments over two days.
+(Note- for accommodated testers, the schedules will vary).
 The examination software monitors the test taker’s presence and activity to flag conduct for further review.

 Will the exam materials be printable?

 No. The exam will be administered electronically through software.
-Examinees should anticipate making notes on the computer and not using paper for notes or drafts.
+Examinees should anticipate making notes on the computer and not using paper for notes or drafts (note-taking exception during the MPT portion as permitted).

 What if I need technical assistance during the exam?

 One of the requirements for the online exam is that cell phones are not allowed in the testing space while testing.
 If your computer freezes during the exam you will need to retrieve your phone and obtain technical support.
 This pause does not impact your testing time.
 If during the exam a function, such as highlighting fails to work you should continue with the exam.
 Your testing time does not pause as you attempt to address issues of this nature.
 Examinees are strongly encouraged to test the software and its features before the start of the exam.
 Advanced testing of the software drastically reduces the need for troubleshooting during the exam.
-When the test practice exam is available, examinees will be contacted directly.
+When the test practice/mock exams are available, examinees will be notified.

 Will examinees be required to be physically present in Arizona at the time of examination?

-No. Applicants may take the exam in their residence or at another location appropriate for an online exam and must adhere to Arizona times
+No. Applicants may take the exam in their residence or at another location appropriate for an online exam and must adhere to Arizona administration times.

-If an individual applied for accommodations, does the accommodation request or approval transfer/apply to the remote exam?
+If an individual applied for accommodations for a previous exam, does the accommodation request or approval transfer/apply to the remote exam?

 Must all examinees be in the same time zone to complete the exam?

 No. Examinees will not need to be in the same time zone to take the exam.
-The exam will be administered simultaneously across all time zones.
+Applicants taking the Arizona exam must adhere to Arizona time zones.

 May I use a wireless keyboard and mouse?